UPPMAX/programming_formalisms/learning_line.md

 ## Functions to be developed for The Medium Project

- * At day 'Algorithms' and 'Optimization'
+ * At day 'Algorithms' and 'Optimisation'

 These are barely (sometimes purposefully vague!) suggestions: